Understand Groups policies and limits

 * External recipients are recipients that are outside of your G Suite account.
 For customer accounts with multiple domains, recipients in all associated domains count as internal recipients.
 The limit on external recipients increases with the size of the G Suite account, and messages can't be sent to external recipients during free trials.

 ** Limit is computed as an aggregate total, across all groups in your domain.
+A per minute rate limit also applies for new users.

 Group invitation and size limits only apply to actions performed in the Groups web interface.
 Domain administrators can add more members to a group using the Google Admin console or the G Suite Admin SDK Directory API.